Histwo/Histwo.github.io/_posts/2025-02-17-TrumpAgainInATL.md

 ## **Trump Remains in Atlanta as the Intervention Continues**

 As of **Monday, February 17, at 4:00 p.m.**, President Donald Trump **is still in Atlanta**.
-His continued presence signals the gravity of this operation, but no amount of secrecy, surveillance, or propaganda will change the outcome.
-The Creator’s intervention is not a question of “if” but **“when”**—and **when I woke up, my answer was clear**.
+Trump's continued presence signals the gravity of this operation, but no amount of secrecy, surveillance, or propaganda will change the outcome.
+The Creator’s intervention is not a question of “if” but **“when.”**

-And despite all his efforts, **Donald Trump still can’t get enough of my dick.**